-Once a commercial fishery is authorized by amendment to this FMP, the Council will recommend annual harvest levels by specifying a total allowable catch for each target fishery for a three year time period.
+Once a commercial fishery is authorized by amendment to this FMP, the Council will recommend annual harvest levels by specifying a TAC for each target fishery for a three year time period.
 The following generally describes the procedure that will be used to determine TACs for each target stock and stock complex managed by the FMP.

 - 1. Determine the ABC for each managed stock or stock complex.
 ABCs are recommended by the Council's SSC based on information presented by the Plan Teams.
-ABC must be set less than OFL as provided in the tier process in section 3.8. - 2.
-Determine a TAC based on biological and socioeconomic information.
+ABC must be set less than OFL as provided in the tier process in section 3.8.
+The dynamic pool estimates of $B{msy}$ and $F{msy}$ used to evaluate the initial viability of a proposed fishery may not be recommended by the SSC when selecting an appropriate tier for estimating ABC and OFL. - Determine a TAC based on biological and socioeconomic information.
 The TAC must be less than or equal to the ABC.
 The TAC may be lower than the ABC if bycatch considerations, socioeconomic considerations, or uncertainty regarding the effectiveness of management measures or accuracy of data used to inform inseason management cause the Council to establish a lower harvest. - 3.
 Ensure TACs are at or below the OYs specified for the target fisheries in the Arctic FMP.
 If any TAC is above the OY for a target stock, the TAC must be adjusted equal to or below the OY or the FMP amended to increase OY for that stock based on the best available information.